🪰526,489 violations tracked across 67 Florida counties

 Would you eat here?

-SALSAS MEXICAN COCINA has some meaningful issues on record.
-Would you still eat here?
+SALSAS MEXICAN COCINA looks fairly solid on paper.
+Would you eat here?

 Join the discussion